How good is your French? When you take the French proficiency test, find out your precise level and competence.

 Why should you take official French Exams?

-If you are considering learning French in India, or you have already achieved a certain level, you might want to prove your worth by taking a French test.
+Are you considering learning French in India, or have you already achieved a certain level?
+If that is the situation, you might want to prove your worth by taking a French test.

 Types of Diplomas to prove your French language skills